isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 In some cases it is useful to associate some options with an address pool from which a client is assigned a lease.
-Pool-specific option values override subnet-specific and global option values.
-The server's administrator must not try to prioritize assignment of pool-specific options by trying to order pool declarations in the server configuration.
+Pool-specific option values override subnet-specific and global option values; it is not possible to prioritize assignment of pool-specific options via the order of pool declarations in the server configuration.

-The following configuration snippet demonstrates how to specify the DNS servers option, which will be assigned to a client only if the client obtains an address from the given pool:
+The following configuration snippet demonstrates how to specify the DNS servers option, which is assigned to a client only if the client obtains an address from the given pool:

 ::